LAWYERS CAREERS -

 A career plan will help you avoid the disruptive forces now prevalent in the legal industry.

-You also need to engage in the lawyer career planning process to prepare you to seize fortuitous opportunities appearing in your path that will lead to your dream job.
+You also need to engage in the career planning process to prepare you to seize fortuitous opportunities appearing in your path that will lead to your dream job.

 Do you want to leave your career up to forces you don’t control?
 Wouldn’t you feel better if you took control and had a plan to help you mold the path to your ideal position?